Randy Mazey

-Randy Mazey (born May 23, 1966) is an American college baseball coach.
+Randy Mazey (born May 23, 1966) is a former American college baseball coach.
 He was most recently the head baseball coach at West Virginia University, a position he had held from 2013 until 2024.
 Mazey attended Clemson University, where he played baseball for the Tigers from 1985 to 1988.
 Following a brief professional playing career, Mazey began his coaching career in 1990 as an assistant at Clemson.
 He was the head coach of Charleston Southern from 1994 to 1996 and East Carolina from 2003 to 2005, leading both teams to NCAA Division I Tournament appearances, Additionally, he was named the ABCA East Region Coach of the Year in 2004.
 After seven years as an assistant at TCU, Mazey was named the head coach at West Virginia in July 2012.
 Mazey was named the Big 12 Conference Baseball Coach of the Year in 2019 and 2023.
 While also again being named ABCA East Region Coach of the Year in 2017, 2019 and 2024.